 Consult the readme file for any last-minute changes to this release.
 Windows users can find the readme, along with this Help system, in the Program Files > Autodesk FBX folder.
 Macintosh users are offered the option to save the readme during the installation process.

 What's new in this version

-This section lists the new features included with this version of the Maya FBX plug-in.
-Click the hyperlinks below to see more details.
+This section lists the bug fixes associated with this version of the Maya FBX plug-in.